Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 ## 1. Display prime numbers 1 to 200?
 ### Algorithm:

-step 1: initialize strict mode in globally and variable start and end with input value, create two variable to store typeof input and convert input number to string and assign variable.
+step 1: initialize strict mode in globally and variable start and end with input value and convert input number to string and assign to variable.

-step 2: check type of input equal to number and input is not a float value and input greater than 1 and strat less than or equal to end.if it true then go to step 10.else go to step 11.
+step 2: check type of input equal to number ,if it is true then go to next step.else go to step 14.

+step 3: check input is not a float value ,if it is true then go to next step.else go to step 15.

+step 4: chec input greater than 1 ,if it is true then go to next step.else go to step 16.

+step 5: start less than or equal to end.if it true then go to step 13.else go to step 17.

-step 3: create a function definition for prime with parameter s and e.
+step 6: create a function definition for prime with parameter `s` and `e`.

-step 4: create a for loop and assign `s` to number variable,loop execute until number equal to `e`.
+step 7: create a for loop and assign `s` to number variable,loop execute until number equal to `e`.

-step 5: inside the loop assign flag = true.go to next step.
+step 8: inside the loop assign flag = true.go to next step.

-step 6: check if number equal to 1 then flag = false.else go to next step.
+step 9: check if number equal to 1 then flag = false.else go to next step.

-step 7: create for loop initialize variable i = 2 .Repeat the steps until i < number. go to next step.
+step 10: create for loop initialize variable i = 2 .Repeat the steps until i < number. go to next step.

-step 8: If remainder of number divide `i` equals to 0,then flag equal to false. and break the loop.go to next step.
+step 11: If remainder of number divide `i` equals to 0,then flag equal to false. and break the loop.go to next step.

-step 9: if flag equal to true print number.else continue the loop.
+step 12: if flag equal to true print number.else continue the loop.

-step 10: call the prime function with parameter start and end.display the prime number start to end are:.
+step 13: call the prime function with parameter start and end.display the prime numbers between start to end are:.finish all step go to step 18.

+step 14: display The string input value not acctepted.go to step 18.

+step 15: display The float input value not acctepted.go to step 18.

+step 16: display The negative input value not acctepted.go to step 18.

-step 11: display this input value not accepted.go to step 12.
+step 17: display The input value range not acctepted.go to step 18.

-step 12: stop
+step 18: stop
 ### Pseudocode:
 ```
 INIT "use strict";
 start = INPUT;
 end = INPUT;
-SET start_type = typeof start;
-SET end_type = typeof end;
 SET startConvertToString = start + "";
 SET endConvertToString = end + "";
 FUNCTION listOfPrimeNumber( s, e)